-In 2018, the Foundation adopted Accounting Standards Update (ASU) 2016-14, Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit Entities.
+In 2018, the Foundation adopted Accounting Standards Update 2016-14, Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit Entities.
 A summary of the changes is as follows:

 - The statements of financial position distinguish between two new classes of net assets those with donor-imposed restrictions and those without.
 This is a change from the previously required three classes of net assets unrestricted, temporarily restricted and permanently restricted. - Investment income is shown on the statements of activities net of external and direct internal investment expenses.
-Disclosure of the expenses netted against investment income is no longer required. - Expenses are reported by nature and function on a separate statement of functional expense.
+Disclosure of the expenses netted against investment income is no longer required. - Expenses are reported by nature and function on a separate statement of functional expense. - Notes to the financial statements include enhanced quantitative and qualitative disclosures providing additional information useful in assessing liquidity and cash flows available to meet operating expenses for one year from the date of the statement of financial position.